Germantown, Washington County, Wisconsin: History

 In 1927, South Germantown incorporated as the Village of Germantown out of some of the town's land but was significantly smaller than it is in the 21st century.

 From July 1944 until January 1946, the hamlet of Rockfield—then in the Town of Germantown—was the site of Camp Rockfield, an Allied prisoner of war camp that held 500 German prisoners of war, including captured members of the Afrika Korps and many soldiers captured at the Battle of Cherbourg.
 The prisoners had originally been held at Fort Sheridan, north of Chicago, but were transferred camps in rural Wisconsin, such as the one at Rockfield, to work in agriculture.
 The prisoners lived in a barracks that had originally been built as a warehouse for the local Rockfield Canning Company, where many prisoners worked as pea packers.
 Other POWs were transported to work sites throughout Ozaukee and Washington counties, including the Pick Manufacturing Company in West Bend and the Fromm Bros., Nieman & Co.
 Fox Ranch in northern Mequon.

 In 1963, Milwaukee annexed a small parcel in the southeastern part of the Town of Germantown to expand a landfill.
 Residents feared that Milwaukee would soon annex more of the town.
 As a defensive measure, the Village of Germantown annexed all of the surrounding unincorporated hamlets, which encompassed most of the town's territory.
 At the time of the 1963 annexation, the Village of Germantown grew to an area of approximately 24 square miles.
 The village annexed more land in 1965 and 1976, reducing the town four non-contiguous parcels with a total area of 1.7 square miles.

 Geography

-According to the United States Census Bureau, the town has a total area of 1.7 square miles (4.5 km^{2}), all of it land.
+According to the United States Census Bureau, the town has a total area of 1.7 square miles (4.5 km^{2}), all land.